dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

 - "the prophecy"
   - grab content from 'parapets of alexandria'
-  - materialization of the metaphysical emerges in the physical at an exponential rate because of the convergence of information via the internet, the degree of interconnectedness in the 21st century and the speed at which an idea travels.
+  - Materialization of the metaphysical emerges in the physical at an exponential rate because of the convergence of information via the internet, the degree of interconnectedness in the 21st century and the speed at which an idea travels.
-  - that is, the degree of influence that a simple idea has is unmeasureably greater now than it was a century ago. this phenomenon will only become more prominent.
+  - That is, the degree of influence that a simple idea has is unmeasureably greater now than it was a century ago.
+This and the diversity of ideas only become more prominent from here on out.

-- this is why we must become more familiar with the nature of ideas, the phenomenon of an [egregore](https://en.wikipedia.org/wiki/Egregore) and recognize how the quickening manifestation of ideas influences reality.
+- this understanding sociocultural expansion is why we must become more familiar with the nature of ideas, the phenomenon of an [egregore](https://en.wikipedia.org/wiki/Egregore) and recognize how the quickening manifestation of ideas influences reality.
   - this phenomenon has existed from time immemorial, but today influences the world in a fundamentally different way, which necessitates handling information and ideas in an (equally different way.)

 - zipf's distribution for semiotics: what are the things people think about most.
 For humans, above all other things, it's the day.
 More